rootasjey/kwotes/README.md

 # Presentation

-fig.style is a quotes app and service featuring one quote each day.
+[fig.style](https://fig.style) is a quotes app and service featuring one quote each day.
 It's available on web, Android, iOS & more to come.
 You can find quotes in English or French at the moment.
 More languages will be added later.

+You can also try the APIs at [dev.fig.style](https://dev.fig.style).

 ## What's different from existing apps ?